azoth-lang/azoth.language.design/self-antetype.md

 * In a subclass a `required` method must be overridden.
 The override does not itself need to be `required`.
 * A `sealed` class cannot have `required` methods.
-* A `required` method implementation returning a self type, treats the return type as a simple synonym for the containing type name.
+* A `required` method implementation returning a self type, treats the return type as a synonym for the containing type name.
+Note though that for the `Instance` type it makes the associated type also equal to the containing type rather than an existential type.
+Thus it effectively restricts the return type to be exactly the containing type.
 * When calling a base required method from the overriding method, the return type of the base method is treated as the base type.